 Evaluating Your Garage Door Opener Size Before Buying

 The composition of your garage door greatly determines the strength of the motor you would want to acquire.
 Heavy build doors require higher horsepower to lift and lower them without straining the motor.
-Understand the weight and size of your garage door is the first step to getting a suitable opener.
+Understanding the weight and size of your garage door is the first step to getting a suitable opener.

 Use the tape measure to get the length and width of your garage door.
 Doors with heights of between 8 to 10 feet are considered single-car entries.
 Higher measurements are said to be double doors, and they need more horsepower from 1/2HP and above.

 After you’ve established your garage door opener size, the next thing you should consider is the materials.
 Even though the door springs help balance and lift the garage doors, heavier doors require more horsepower.
 Notably, the wood doors are heavier compared to other uninsulated steel garage doors.
 Insulated doors tend to add resistance and weight.
 Therefore, you’ll need to increase the wattage to operate insulated doors effectively.